Languages of Canada: French outside Quebec

-Non-official languages spoken in Canada
+Non-official languages used in Canada

 Indigenous languages

-Canada is home to a rich variety of Indigenous languages, most of which are spoken nowhere else.
-There are 14 Indigenous language groups in Canada with about 70 distinct languages and dialects, including many sign languages.
-Almost all Indigenous languages in Canada are considered endangered, with the exception of Inuktitut, Inuinnaqtun, and the Cree varieties Naskapi, Atikamekw, East Cree, and Plains Cree.
-Prior to colonization, multilingualism was common across Indigenous nations, many of whom often seasonally migrated.
+Canada is home to a rich variety of indigenous languages, most of which are spoken nowhere else.
+There are 14 indigenous language groups in Canada with about 100 distinct languages and dialects, including many sign languages.
+Almost all indigenous languages in Canada are considered endangered, with the exception of Inuktitut, Inuinnaqtun, and the Cree varieties Naskapi, Atikamekw, East Cree, and Plains Cree.
+Prior to colonization, multilingualism was common across indigenous nations, many of whom often seasonally migrated.
 However, the reserve system created more permanent stationary bands, which have generally selected only one of their various ancestral languages to try to preserve in the face of increasing Anglicization, Francization, or Amslanization (the process by which American Sign Language replaces local sign languages).
 In addition, the residential school system attempted to institutionally exterminate languages and cultures from coast to coast to coast.
-The genocidal methods (such as physical and sexual abuse, as well as death rates as high as one in twenty children) resulted in a sharp declines in language use across all nations, including amongst deaf and signing communities.
+The cruel methods (such as physical and sexual abuse, as well as death rates as high as one in twenty children) resulted in a sharp declines in language use across all nations, including amongst deaf and signing communities.

+Robert Falcon Ouellette, a Cree Member of Parliament, played a pivotal role in promoting indigenous languages within the Canadian Parliament and Canadian House of Commons.
+He was instrumental in obtaining unanimous consent from all political parties to change the standing orders to allow indigenous languages to be spoken in the House of Commons, with full translation services provided.
+This historic change enabled Ouellette to deliver a speech in Cree, marking the first use of an indigenous language in the House on Jan 28, 2019.

+Furthermore, Bill C-91, the Indigenous Languages Act passed in 2019, was enacted to support and revitalize indigenous languages across Canada.
+This legislation, aims to reclaim, revitalize, and maintain indigenous languages through sustainable funding and the establishment of the Office of the Commissioner of Indigenous Languages.
+Ouellette was the chair of the indigenous caucus in the House of Commons and helped ensure it passage before the election of 2019.